 - Take Care of Yourself- Especially on your days off, make it a priority to take care of yourself (mentally and physically).
 Participate in activities you enjoy, take a bath, spend time with loved ones, stock up on nourishing foods, and simply make time for self-care.

-I might be biased, but nurse life is the best life.
 It might be challenging and exhausting, especially during long shifts, but a little preparation goes a long way.
 Implement these tips to make the best of your 12 hour nurse shifts.